-The Spot Soundings, Tide Stations, and Services options each contain adjustments for Text and Zoom.
+The Spot Soundings, Tide Stations, and Services options each contain adjustments for text and zoom.

-- Text-None (except Spot Snd.), Small, Medium, and Large: controls the screen size of the name. - Zoom-Auto, Off, 120 ft-800 mi: sets the maximum scale features should appear on the Map Page.
-Some types of data only show up to specific zoom scales.
+- Text-None (except Spot Soundings), Small, Medium, and Large: controls the screen size of the name. - Zoom-Auto, Off, 120 ft-800 mi: sets the maximum range features should appear on the Map Page.
+Some types of data only are visible to specific zoom ranges.